Amariliz0512/Amariliz0512/README.md

 - 👋 Hi, I’m Amariliz.
-- 👀 I recently graduated with an A.S. in Computer Programming & Analysis.
-I am currently working towards a B.A.S. in Tech Development & Management.
+- 👀 I have a A.S. in Computer Programming & Analysis and 4 + years of experience as a Data Analyst.
 - 🌱 So far, I have learned Python, Java, C#, C++, ASP.NET with C# and SQL.
 I am also learning Robotics Programming on my own now.
 - 💞️ I’m looking to collaborate on anything that will help me gain experience.
-I am also looking for a career in Software Development.
 - 📫 You may reach me at agonzalez0512@yahoo.com

 <!---